Crime of the Century (album)

-Crime of the Century is the third studio album by the English rock band Supertramp, released in September 1974 on A&M Records.
+Crime of the Century is the third studio album by the British rock band Supertramp, released in October 1974 on A&M Records.
 Crime of the Century was Supertramp's commercial breakthrough in many countries, most notably in the UK, Canada and Germany where it peaked in the Top 5 while also making the Top 20 in Australia and France.
-It was an improvement over their previous sales in the US, but still only peaked at No. 38, with the US hit being "Bloody Well Right".
-"School" was another popular track, particularly at album rock-oriented radio stations.
+It was the band's first album to chart in the United States, reaching No. 38 on the Billboard 200.
+The single "Dreamer" reached No. 13 on the UK singles chart, but listeners in the United States preferred its B-side, "Bloody Well Right", which peaked at No. 35 on the Billboard Hot 100.
+"School" was another popular track, particularly on album rock-oriented radio stations.
 The album was eventually certified Gold in the US in 1977 after the release of Even in the Quietest Moments....
 In Canada, it was eventually certified Diamond (sales of one million copies).
 The album was Supertramp's first to feature drummer Bob Siebenberg (at the time credited as Bob C. Benberg), saxophone and clarinet player and vocalist John Helliwell, bassist Dougie Thomson, and co-producer Ken Scott.
 The album has received critical acclaim, including its inclusion in Rolling Stones "50 Greatest Prog Rock Albums of All Time".

 The album's dedication reads "To Sam", which is a nickname for Stanley August Miesegaes, the Dutch millionaire who supported the band financially from 1969 to 1972.

 Background and recording

-After the failure of their first two albums and an unsuccessful tour, it looked like the end of Supertramp, but Rick Davies and Roger Hodgson built it up from there, recruiting new members, drummer Bob C. Benberg, woodwinds player and backing vocalist John Helliwell, and bassist Dougie Thomson.
-Their record label, A&M, in particular A&R man Dave Margereson (who would become their manager for the next ten years), sent this new line-up to a seventeenth-century farm in west Dorset in order to rehearse together and prepare the album.
+After the commercial failure of their first two albums and an equally unsuccessful tour, it looked like the end of Supertramp, but Rick Davies and Roger Hodgson revitalized the band, recruiting drummer Bob C. Benberg, woodwinds player and backing vocalist John Helliwell, and bassist Dougie Thomson.
+Their record label, A&M, in particular A&R man Dave Margereson (who would become their manager for the next ten years), sent this new line-up to a seventeenth-century farm in west Dorset to rehearse their next album together.

-The album was recorded at several studios, including Trident Studios and Ramport Studios (owned by The Who), with co-producer Ken Scott.
+The album was recorded at several studios, including Trident Studios and Ramport Studios (owned by the Who), with co-producer Ken Scott.
 While recording the album, Davies and Hodgson recorded approximately 42 demo songs, from which only 8 were chosen to appear on the album.

-Several other tracks appeared on later albums (Crisis?
-What Crisis?, ...Famous Last Words...).
+Six tracks were first recorded, for the soundtrack of Tony Klinger's 1971 film Extremes "about British youth, lifestyles and drug addiction".
+Several other tracks appeared on later albums such as (Crisis?
+What Crisis? and ...Famous Last Words...).